F286/f286.github.io/_posts/2017-02-05-Setup-Tensorflow.md

 ---
 ## Install CUDA (v8.0)

+Download [here](https://developer.nvidia.com/cuda-downloads).
 You might need to make an NVIDIA developer account to do this, it's free.

 ## Install Anaconda